ThomasDaheim/GPXEditor/README.md

 ### Update v2.6

 * support for auto routing: using openroutingservice routes can be calculated for different profiles (car, bike, hike, ...).
-An api key is requiredd for that
+An api key is required for that
 * support for ruler to measure distances and bearings

 ### Update v2.5